What is chemical cardioversion?

 In rare cases, a chemical cardioversion can cause a new, more dangerous heart rhythm.

-If that happens, you will get medicines or a stronger electric shock to stop this
+If that happens, you will get medicines or an electric shock to stop this rhythm.

 Each of the medicines used in chemical cardioversion has risks and possible side effects.